SCENE 01 / MARINE WILDLIFE

 Nature documentary production throughout Australia.

-Marine and wildlife filming demands specialized equipment, patience, and deep knowledge of animal behavior and aquatic environments.
-Australia offers some of the world's most distinctive subjects—from Great Barrier Reef coral systems and Coral Sea marine life to kangaroos in the outback, koalas in eucalyptus forests, and platypuses in freshwater streams.
+Here is how this works in practice.
+Marine and wildlife filming demands specialized gear, patience, and deep knowledge of animal behavior and aquatic environments.
+Australia gives some of the world's most distinctive subjects—from Great Barrier Reef coral systems and Coral Sea marine life to kangaroos in the outback, koalas in eucalyptus forests, and platypuses in freshwater streams.

-We connect you with experienced marine and wildlife cinematographers across Australia who combine filmmaking craft with field expertise.
-Our team coordinates Great Barrier Reef Marine Park Authority permits, AMSA coastal clearances, dive operators along the Gold Coast and Great Ocean Road, and Screen Australia liaison for productions filming in Kakadu, the Snowy Mountains, or the Tasmanian wilderness.
+Here is the short of it.
+We connect you with skilled marine and wildlife cinematographers across Australia who combine filmmaking craft with field expertise.
+Our team sets up Great Barrier Reef Marine Park Authority permits, AMSA coastal clearances, dive operators along the Gold Coast and Great Ocean Road, and Screen Australia liaison for shoots filming in Kakadu, the Snowy Mountains, or the Tasmanian wilderness.

 Capabilities